Are You at Risk for Iodine Deficiency?

 - Ocean Plant Extract on those days when you don’t have a chance to fit sea veggies into your diet.

-Research has confirmed that more than one out of two pregnant women may suffer from iodine deficiency; 20% of pregnant women are still at risk, even after taking an iodine supplement.
+Research has confirmed that more than one out of two pregnant women may suffer from iodine deficiency; 20 percent of pregnant women are still at risk, even after taking an iodine supplement.
 For an unborn baby, the trace mineral iodine is critical to support healthy brain development.

-Children that suffer from iodine deficiency may exhibit stunted growth, goiter, or deaf-mutism.
+Children that suffer from iodine deficiency may exhibit stunted growth, goiter, or slow mental development.
 Iodine deficient adults may have symptoms related to hypothyroidism, like fatigue, weight gain, and depression.

 You can stop iodine deficiency in its tracks by making a few subtle changes to your diet: